Prosecutors open investigation into alleged match-fixing at French Open

 Prosecutors have opened an investigation into alleged match-fixing in a women’s doubles match at the French Open Photograph: Clive Brunskill/Getty Images

-French prosecutors on Tuesday said they have opened an investigation into alleged match-fixing in a women’s doubles match at the French Open.
+French prosecutors on Tuesday said they had opened an investigation into alleged match-fixing in a women’s doubles match at the French Open.

-The Romanian pair won the match before being knocked out in the third round.
+The Romanians won the match before being knocked out in the third round.

-When asked about the case, the French Open organisers referred Reuters to the Tennis Integrity Unit (TIU), who declined to comment.
-The TIU, who investigate potential corruption within tennis, usually do not comment on ongoing investigations.
+When asked about the case, the French Open organisers referred Reuters to the Tennis Integrity Unit (TIU), which said it was aware of the investigation but declined to comment.